tanem/express-bookshelf-realworld-example-app/README.md

 $ yarn docker:test
 ```

-To run in watch mode:
+CLI args will be passed through to Jest.
+For example, to run in watch mode:

 ```
 $ yarn docker:test --watch